IzumiSy/kysely-migration-schema/DESIGN.md

 ## Overview

-This document describes the internal design and architecture of `kysely-schema-migrator`.
+This document describes the internal design and architecture of `kyrage`.
 It is intended for contributors and maintainers.

 ---